-Registration Issues
+Registration issues

 Error message: Requisites not met for class, not enrolled.

 This error means you do not meet the pre-, co-, or anti-requisites for the course.
-To check the requisites of a course, refer to the class description by clicking on the class number (in “course Search”) or by clicking on more info (in Schedule Builder).
-Ensure that you’ve already completed any pre-requisite course(s) and that you’ve never taken any anti-requisite course(s).
-Remember that co-requisites must be taken before or at the same time as the course.
-View definitions of pre-, co- and anti-requisites.
+To check the requisites of a course, refer to the class description by clicking on the class number (in Course Search) or by clicking on more info (in Schedule Builder).
+Ensure that you’ve already completed any prerequisite course(s) and that you’ve never taken any antirequisite course(s).
+Remember that corequisites must be taken before or at the same time as the course.
+View definitions of pre-, co- and antirequisites.

-Error message: multiple enrolment not allowed.
+Error message: Multiple enrolment not allowed.

-Error message: time scheduling conflict for class, not enrolled.
+Error message: Time scheduling conflict for class, not enrolled.

-A time conflict indicates that a component of two different course(s) are offered at overlapping times.
+A time conflict indicates that a components of two different course(s) are offered at overlapping times.
 You will need to find a schedule that does not conflict to be able to register successfully.
 This may include taking a different lecture/lab combination or choosing a different course entirely so it can fit with your schedule.

 Error message: Class taken previously, repeat not allowed.